kazabooboo/gizra.com/_posts/2009-12-07-does-every-page-really-need-to-be-a-node.md

 ---
+created: 1260218791
+layout: post
-tags: []
+tags:
+- Drupal-planet
+permalink: content/does-every-page-really-need-be-node
 title: Does every page really need to be a node?
-permalink: content/does-every-page-really-need-be-node
-layout: post
-created: 1260218791
 ---
 No.
 Let's take the "usual" home page as an example: